electrode-io/xarc-run/REFERENCE.md

 * `desc` - Description for the task.
 * `task` - Defines a [direct action task](#direct-action-task).
 * `dep` - Dependency tasks to be executed first.
+* `finally` - Defines a [direct action task](#direct-action-task) that's always run after task finish or fail.

+#### finally hook

+When defining task as an object, you can have a `finally` property that defines [direct action task](#direct-action-task) which is always executed after the task completes or fails.
+Generally for doing clean up chores.

+Note that the finally hook is processed the same way as a task.
+Other tasks that are referenced by the `finally` hook will not have their `finally` hook invoked.

+If you set `stopOnError` to `full`, then be careful if you have concurrent running tasks, because `full` stop immediately abandon all pending async sub tasks, but since xclap can't reliably cancel them, they could be continuing to run, and therefore could cause concurrent conflict with your finally hook.

+If you have async task, it's best you set [`stopOnError`](#stoponerror) to `soft`.

 ## Array serial/concurrent rules